 - Maintain accurate records dictating how the estate has been managed and distributed including a financial summary;

-- Communicate regularly with beneficiaries a to steps taken as regards administration of the estate.
+- Communicate regularly with beneficiaries about steps taken regarding administration of the estate.

 In addition to their statutory duties, an executor also holds a fiduciary duty in relation to the estate and the beneficiaries arising out of to duty to act in the best interests of the estate at all times.

 If an executor is also a creditor or a co-beneficiary they must always act transparently and not appear to favour their personal interest.
 In cases of actual conflicts, the express written consent of beneficiaries should be obtained as to the course of conduct the executor proposes.

 Executors must not seek to profit from their position.